USNavalResearchLaboratory/eispac/QUICK_GUIDE-cli.md

-# A Quick and Dirty Guide to the Updated eispac Software Command Line Interface
+# A Quick Guide to the EISPAC Software Command Line Interface
-_version 0.7_

 These are helper routines to get you started quickly.